広告 File Shraring Linux PC Zorin OS

 http://localhost:8000

-If you’ve followed the steps correctly so far, a list of folders will appear on the left and right sides of your web browser.
+If you’ve followed the steps correctly, a list of folders will appear on the right and left sides of your web browser.

 sudo gufw